 The consolidated financial statements include the financial statements of the Company, its wholly owned subsidiaries, and partnerships or other joint ventures in which the Company holds, directly or indirectly, over fifty percent of the outstanding voting shares.
-When partnership voting interests are not clearly indicated, the Company reviews other factors to determine control, such as whether the Company is entitled to over 50% of the profits and losses of the partnership.
-Additionally, for investments in limited partnerships, the Company reviews the rights and obligations of the general partner and the limited partners to determine if in substance the general partner controls such entity.
+When partnership voting interests are not clearly indicated, the Company reviews other factors to determine control, such as whether the Company reviews the rights and obligations of the general partner and the limited partners to determine if in substance the general partner controls such entity.
 These rights and obligations include such items as whether the limited partner has the right to replace the general partner, approve the sale or refinancing of the partnership assets or approve the acquisition of additional significant partnership assets.
-In instances where the Company has a majority voting interest but minority partners have significant participation, such as the right to establish operating and capital decisions of the entity, the Company does not consolidate this entity.
+In instances where the Company has a majority voting interest but minority partners have significant partneria, investments in partnerships or joint ventures that the Company does not consolidate this entity.
 Based on this criteria, investments in partnerships or joint ventures that the Company does not control are accounted for under the equity method.